Wellington Paulista

-Wellington Pereira do Nascimento (born 22 April 1984), known as Wellington Paulista, is a Brazilian footballer who plays as a forward for América Mineiro.
+Wellington Pereira do Nascimento (born 22 April 1984), known as Wellington Paulista, is a Brazilian former footballer who played as a forward.

 Career

 Born in São Paulo, he started as a youth team player with Juventus-SP.
 He gained experience while on loan to Mirassol, Paraná and Santos, where he scored nine goals in 30 games.
 This performance brought him to the attention of the Spanish Second Division club Deportivo Alavés.
 Moving to Spain in 2006, he remained with Alavés until December 2007, when he returned to his home country to sign with Botafogo.
 Paulista scored seven league goals in 28 appearances and was part of the Botafogo side that won the Rio Cup.

 Cruzeiro

 He signed a contract with Cruzeiro in 2009, and in the same year, scored 21 times in 38 appearances to help Cruzeiro finish fourth in Serie A and win the 2009 Minas Gerais State League.
 Five of his goals came in the Copa Libertadores, with Cruzeiro reaching the final, where they were beaten by Estudiantes.
 His haul of 10 goals in 30 appearances in 2010 helped Cruzeiro finish second in Serie A and reach the quarterfinals of Copa Libertadores.
 Loaned to Palmeiras in 2011, Paulista returned to Cruzeiro in 2012, scoring 28 goals in 40 appearances in all competitions before leaving for West Ham United on loan in 2013.